Pocket Sinfonia is reinterpreting orchestral masterpieces with the fresh spontaneity and intimacy of a chamber group.

-Inspired by the transcriptions of Mozart, Beethoven and Weber by J. N. Hummel, we have created and commissioned new arrangements of orchestral works by Grieg, Stravinsky, Mendelssohn and Tchaikovsky, which we perform alongside pre-existing transcriptions and traditional chamber works on both modern and period instruments.
+Inspired by the transcriptions of Mozart, Beethoven and Weber by J. N. Hummel, Pocket Sinfonia has created and commissioned new arrangements of orchestral works by Grieg, Prokofiev, Mendelssohn and Tchaikovsky, which we perform alongside pre-existing transcriptions and traditional chamber works on both modern and period instruments.

 “The essence of Mozart, distilled by Hummel, and performed with skill and panache by Pocket Sinfonia, four accomplished musicians who combine together as a mightily effective chamber ensemble.
 Making full use of St James’ remarkable acoustic, the quartet delivered near-orchestral landscapes while preserving every nuance and detail.”